Skip to content

 Bad investments are part of real estate.
 They happen to beginners and experts alike.

 What matters is responding thoughtfully: diagnose problems accurately, evaluate options honestly, avoid sunk cost thinking, and make rational decisions about whether to invest more, improve operations, or exit.
+If you decide to hold and improve, exploring new residential mortgage financing terms could free up cash flow that makes the recovery plan work.

 The investors who succeed long-term aren’t the ones who never make mistakes.
 They’re the ones who recognize mistakes quickly, respond intelligently, and learn from every situation.